alukycode/TagEditor/README.md

 # tag-editor
-simple tag editor with ability to search lyrics and covers online
+simple tag editor with ability to search lyrics and covers online initial version developed for personal use in 2015